NefeliTav/Recommender-Systems/README.md

 python pagerank.py
 ```

-I created a graph of Pokemon and computed the Topic-Specific Pagerank for a different topic each time, using the Networkx library.
-Also, i proved that this procedure builds teams not simply by aggregating teams generated from individual nodes.
+We created a graph of Pokemon and computed the Topic-Specific Pagerank for a different topic each time, using the Networkx library.
+Also, we proved that this procedure builds teams not simply by aggregating teams generated from individual nodes.

 # Communities